btobers/RAGU/README.md

 ### Outputs
 ##### Pick files
-A csv text file and an ESRI shapefile may be exported containing the following information for each trace in the input radar data:
+A CSV text file and geopackage file may be exported containing the following information for each trace in the input radar data:
 - <ins>trace</ins>: trace number
 - <ins>lon</ins>: longitude
 - <ins>lat</ins>: latitude